hackersupreme/redux-coupon-calculator/README.md

 There are only 3 actions currently in the app.

-- `ADD_CUOPON`
+- `ADD_COUPON`
-- `UPDATE_CUOPON`
+- `UPDATE_COUPON`
-- `REMOVE_CUOPON`
+- `REMOVE_COUPON`

 While these actions are limited and pretty simple, the redux architecture allows for the easy addition of new actions if needed.

 The actions are defined as constants in the file `actions.js` in the redux folder.
-In the same file are the action creators `addCuopon`, `updateCuopon`, and `removeCuopon`.
+In the same file are the action creators `addCoupon`, `updateCoupon`, and `removeCoupon`.

 All action creators return an action object that has the action type and a payload.

-The `addCuopon` function's payload is an object that contains the id of the cuopon and the content of the cuopon, an object with all of the cuopon's properties.
+The `addCoupon` function's payload is an object that contains the id of the coupon and the content of the coupon, an object with all of the coupon's properties.

 ```
 {
-	type: ADD_CUOPON,
+	type: ADD_COUPON,
 	payload: {
 		id: 0,
 		content: {